Mineola, New York: Village of Mineola, 1906–present

+Prevalence in aviation

 Mineola was also a familiar place to many of the most famous pilots in history.
 The Aero Club of America chose the area for the level plains.
 Glenn Curtiss brought the area to national attention in July 1909 with his second Scientific American Award flight of over 23 minutes and 15 miles.
 He also made some of the first public flights in America in his "Golden Flyer", while practicing for the Reims Aviation Meet in France.
 The Wright Brothers, Igor Sikorsky, Captain Rene Fonck, and the famed duo of Clarence Chamberlain and Bert Acosta, dubbed "twins of derring-do", all spent time in Mineola taking advantage of the rolling grasslands and favorable winds.

-On November 1, 1915, Captain Raynal Cawthorne Bolling—a prominent New York attorney working at United States Steel—organized the Aviation Detachment, 1st Battalion Signal Corps of the New York National Guard (now the 102d Rescue Squadron).
+On November 1, 1915, Captain Raynal Cawthorne Bolling, a New York attorney working at United States Steel, organized the Aviation Detachment, 1st Battalion Signal Corps of the New York National Guard (now the 102nd Rescue Squadron).
 It was the Guard's first genuine aviation unit.
-Subsequently, the organization was redesignated the 1st Aero Company.
+Subsequently, the organization was re-designated as the 1st Aero Company.
 Located at Mineola on Long Island, the unit rented and then purchased its own aircraft with funds donated by the Aero Club of America and other contributors.
 It was "provisionally recognized" on June 22, 1916, and then called into federal service on July 13, 1916, during the Mexican border crisis.
-However, instead of active service in the southwest, it remained at Mineola training and was released from federal service on November 2, 1916.
+However, instead of active service in the southwest, it remained at Mineola for training and was ultimately released from federal service on November 2, 1916.